Unused Opioid Pills: Can We Pay Patients to Clean Their Medicine Cabinets?

 This study would have been impossible without the pilot grant funding from LDI.
 I also received invaluable support from LDI Adjunct Senior Fellow Karin Rhodes, MD, as well as from Elliot Hersh, DMD, MS, PhD from the Departments of Pharmacology and Oral & Maxillofacial Surgery at the Penn School of Dental Medicine.

-Brandon Maughan, MD, MHSP is an emergency physician and health services researcher at The Lewin Group, a health policy consulting firm.
+Brandon Maughan, MD, MSHP is an emergency physician and health services researcher at The Lewin Group, a health policy consulting firm.
 He conducted the study while serving as a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.